 If it goes the other way, “Everything is great.
 No problems at all.”
 Don’t hang your head and do the Charlie Brown walk back to your car.
 Keep digging.

 But your skepticism will save you in those situations.
 It’s a superpower that keeps you from getting ahead of yourself in a sales conversation.
-Whether you’re about to jump the gun and take on a poorly fitting client or walking away from a potential sale because they haven’t opened up yet, use that powerful tool to stop yourself.
+Whether you’re about to jump the gun and take on a poorly fitting client or walk away from a potential sale because they haven’t opened up yet, use that powerful tool to stop yourself.

 When is it easiest to ask difficult questions?
 When we’re not hoping for a specific answer or attached to the outcome of a conversation.
 It’s really about not being so tied to the results.

 Having a high enough level of skepticism to ask more and more questions will significantly impact your ability to close more and better-qualified deals.
-This mindset will also make it easier to develop sales processes that will lead to more effective sales conversations every time.
+This mindset will also make it easier to develop sales processes that will lead to more productive sales conversations every time.

 Learn how other SHERPA traits help you have effective sales conversations: